jonathanalgar/CustomCode-Analyzer-Generator/README.md

 Please report bugs and feature requests [here](https://github.com/jonathanalgar/CustomCode-Analyzer/issues/new/choose).

 PRs are welcome.
 In particular, code quality improvements, new unit/integration tests, new ground truths and documentation improvements are all welcome 🤗 All changes to code should pass all existing tests (which are lacking and need to be expanded!).
-Please format any new code with [Flake8 and Black for Python](./Makefile) and [Csharpier for C#](./Makefile).
+Please format any new code with [Mypy and Flake8 for Python](./Makefile) and [Csharpier for C#](./Makefile).